What is Core CVISN?

 The definitions of Core CVISN requirements are as follows:

-- An organizational framework for cooperative system development has been established among state agencies and motor carriers.
+- An organizational framework for cooperative system development has been established among State agencies and motor carriers.

-- A state CVISN System Design has been established that conforms to the CVISN Architecture and can evolve to include new technology and capabilities.
+- A State CVISN System Design that conforms to the CVISN Architecture has been established and can evolve to include new technology and capabilities.

-At a high level, deployment of Core CVISN capabilities refers to
+At a high level, deployment of Core CVISN capabilities refers to three capability areas:

 Specifically, the Core CVISN capabilities are: